miaoliwka/portfolio/README.md

 - creating inquiries in SQL
 - finding elements by.id, by.name, by.className, by.xpath, by.cssSelector
 - using functions of Selenium WebDriver
+- creating tests by using page object pattern
 - creating user stories in Gherkin

 # Courses